1990 FIFA World Cup qualification – OFC second round

-This page provides the summaries of the OFC Second Round matches for 1990 FIFA World Cup qualification.
+This page provides the summaries of the Oceania Football Confederation (OFC) second round matches for 1990 FIFA World Cup qualification.

 Format

 In this round Israel who was awarded a bye into the Second Round played Australia and New Zealand who won in the First Round.

-The winners advanced to the play-off against the CONMEBOL group winners with the weakest record.
+The winners, Israel, advanced to the play-off against the CONMEBOL group winners, Columbia, with the weakest record.